ThomasMartineau/tfstream_pre_alpha/README.md

 ax2.grid()
 ```

-`utils.freq_dyadic_scale` will generate logarithmically spaced frequencies, between `fs` and `fmin`.
+`utils.freq_dyadic_scale` will generate logarithmically spaced frequencies between `fs` and `fmin`.
 As it will be shown, the CWT requires long FIR kernels.
 Like with the STFT, it is computationally preferable to use sparser overlapping epochs rather than a full convolution (although there exists an offline FFT trick to accelerate that specific operation). `(R, n)` need to be passed to `tfstream.wavelets.morlet` to match the epoch length to the kernel size.

 <figure>
     <img src="./examples/figures/morlet_bank.svg">